jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca2f
+id: 5d8a4cfbe6b6180ed9a1ca30
-title: Part 82
+title: Part 83
 challengeType: 0
-dashedName: part-82
+dashedName: part-83
 ---

 # --description--

-Use `append` to add a `div` element to the selection.
-This will put a div as another child of the dashboard container to hold the pie graph and legend.
+Create a new `const` named `pieGraph` and set it equal to `rightDashboard.append('svg')`.
+This will add an SVG element for the pie graph as a child of the div you just added.
+The pie graph will have three slices, one for each platform.
+It will display a percentage of how many followers each platform has for the displayed year.

 # --hints--